-California Quail populations showed a small increase between 1966 and 2015, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 3.8 million, With 71% living in the U.S., 3% in Canada, and 11% in Mexico.
-The species rates an 8 out of 20 on the Continental Concern Score.
-California Quail is not on the 2016 State of North America's Birds Watch List.
+California Quail populations increased by approximately 0.8% per year between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 5.8 million and rates them 7 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 These are popular game birds, and between 800,000 and 1.2 million are shot each year in California alone.
 This level of hunting pressure does not seem to be hurting California Quail populations.Back to top

 Calkins, Jennifer D., Jennifer Gee, Julie C. Hagelin and Dale F. Lott.
 (2014).
 California Quail (Callipepla californica), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
 Houghton Mifflin Harcourt, New York, USA.